0 Comment

 1. Promote honest and transparent communication

-Honest and transparent communication, both vertical and lateral can help prevent development of toxic culture.
+Honest and transparent communication, both vertical and lateral, can help prevent the development of a toxic culture.

-Hence, sharing timely information about business goals, processes and policies with employees helps the organization in gaining their trust.
-It also allows employees to express their opinions and ideas freely and strengthens their emotional connection with the organization.
+It also allows employees to express their opinions and ideas freely, strengthening their emotional connection with the organization.

-Appreciating employees for their efforts and achievements effectively is key to keep them happy and motivated.
-Such employees are less likely to indulge in activities that may disrupt the growth and profitability of the organization.
+Such employees are less likely to engage in activities that may disrupt the organization’s growth and profitability.

-Hence, a good employee recognition program can ensure that employee contribution towards business success does not go unnoticed or unappreciated.
+Hence, a good employee recognition program can ensure employees’ contributions to business success are recognized and appreciated.

 3. Offer equal and ample growth opportunities